test-kitchen/kitchen-google/README.md

 ### region

 Region in which to launch instances.
-"Region" is defined as the part prior to the first hyphen in an availability zone's name; e.g. in "us-central1-b", the area is "us".
+"Region" is defined as the part prior to the second hyphen in an availability zone's name; e.g. in "us-central1-b", the region is "us-central1".
 Specifying region but not "zone_name" allows kitchen-gce to avoid launching instances into a zone that is down for maintenance.
 If "any" is specified, kitchen-gce will select a zone from all regions.
-Default: `us` (lowest cost region); valid values: `any`, `asia`, `europe`, `us`
+Default: `us-central1` (lowest cost region); valid values: `any`, `asia-east1`, `europe-west1`, `us-central1`

 ### tags